-- All employees have been told not to come to work if sick or if they have been exposed to a person who has COVID-19.
-School officials have provided information to employees regarding employer or government sponsored leave benefits, including their right to paid sick leave as guaranteed by the Families First Coronavirus Response Act. - Use of school facilities for non-school purposes (community meeting or events, on-site clinic visits by people who are neither students nor staff, etc.) is not permitted.
-One exception is the use of outdoor athletic fields by non-school youth sports teams, leagues, or clubs, which is permitted when school is not in session and staff and students are not present. - Employee screenings are conducted before employees may enter the workspace.
+All employees have been told not to come to work if sick or if they have been exposed to a person who has COVID-19.
+School officials have provided information to employees regarding employer or government sponsored leave benefits, including their right to paid sick leave as guaranteed by the Families First Coronavirus Response Act.

+Use of school facilities for non-school purposes (community meeting or events, on-site clinic visits by \ people who are neither students nor staff, etc.) is not permitted.

+Employee screenings are conducted before employees may enter the workspace.
 Checks must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills and if the employee is currently under isolation or quarantine orders.
 Temperature checks are also a recommended part of the screening.